So you’re looking for the best condenser dryer?

 - Self Cleaning

-This is one for the technology nuts because you can control it from your Smartphone!
+This is one of the technology nuts because you can control it from your Smartphone!
 The idea is that while you’re out you can set it to start.

 My problem with that is if you leave wet clothes in the dryer all day they’ll start to smell even if they then get tumble dried.
 So not sure of the practical side of that but I still really want it anyway, is that bad?